 It's a bit far from the main attraction Basilique du Sacré-Coeur, but we actually appreciated it as we were able to gradually immerse ourselves into the lure of Montmartre as opposed to getting into the culmination right away.

-It's all about journey, not a destination, eh?
+It's all about a journey, not a destination, eh?

-Montmartre looks very different from the rest of Paris, so you can almost feel you're in a French countryside.
+Montmartre looks very different from the rest of Paris, so you can almost feel you're in the French countryside.

 As you finish your ascent at Basilique du Sacré-Coeur, you will appreciate the view from the top of the hill.

-Basilica itself is gorgeous both inside and outside and does not look bulky at all despite its considerate size.
+The Basilica itself is gorgeous both inside and outside and does not look bulky at all despite its considerable size.

 What was your experience like in Montmartre?